LNN-UCPH/LNN-UCPH.github.io/content/authors/Martin Noergaard/_index.md

 ---
 # Display name
-title: Martin Norgaard
+title: Martin Noergaard

 # Full Name (for SEO)
 first_name: Martin
-last_name: Norgaard
+last_name: Noergaard

 # Is this the primary user of the site?
 superuser: false